Melllodyne/video_game_project/README.md

 One thing I would improve if I had more time:
 - Make collisions smoother, less jankier, more refined character movement overall.
+- At least one more cutscene that explains why Sonic's here.
 - Properly implement Bowser's boss fight.